iancze/PSOAP/doc/sampling.rst

 Sampling the posterior
 ----------------------

+The main purpose of the sampling routines are to propose and evaluate the posterior probability of the orbital and GP hyperparameters, provided by the routines in :ref:`covariance`.
+Because we have chunked the spectrum for faster likelihood evalution, the main routine you will likely use is ``psoap-sample``, whose command-line arguments are provided in :ref:`scripts`.
+This routine runs fastest when you are able to provide a number of CPUs equal to the number of chunks in your spectrum.
+As long as you have more CPUs available, you should be able to continue adding more chunks of spectrum to the inference process with no additional time per each posterior evaluation.

+For testing and tuorial purposes, a serial version of this script is provided in ``psoap-sample-serial``.

+The main routine

 Options to use SB2 and SB1.
 Show an example using the fast ``celerite`` GPs for single lined systems, including options to determine radial velocity on a per-epoch basis.
 Also strong warnings about contamination from secondary light.